-The Garnet Hill Outdoor Center in North River is a four-season adventure center offering cross-country skiing, snowshoeing, hiking, mountain biking, and more.
+The Garnet Hill Outdoor Center in North River is a four-season adventure center offering hiking, mountain biking, cross-country skiing, snowshoeing, and more.
 Plan a visit this year and experience the beauty of the Adirondacks.

 Welcome to the Outdoor Center

-Located at the Garnet Hill Lodge, the Garnet Hill Outdoor Center is a year-round activity hub that's typically open to both lodging guests and visitors.
-However, for the 2020-2021 winter season, the Outdoor Center building will not be open to the public, other than for equipment purchases with appointments booked in advance.
-Users should be prepared to base out of their vehicles.
+Located at the Garnet Hill Lodge, the Garnet Hill Outdoor Center is a year-round activity hub that's open to both lodging guests and visitors.
+Beginning in spring 2021, the Outdoor Center will continue to be staffed as they transition to offering hiking and mountain biking on the trails.
+Below, we've highlighted the wide variety of activities you can enjoy on the property.

 From Skiing to Snowshoeing, Discover a Winter Wonderland of Fun

 The Garnet Hill Outdoor Center is a winter sports destination for cross-country skiing, snowshoeing, and fat tire biking.
 Right outside the door, Garnet Hill's property features a fantastic trail system with 35 miles of groomed cross-country ski trails, approx. 9 miles of snowshoe trails, and fat tire bike trails.
 During ski season, fat tire bikes are allowed on designated trails from Tuesday - Sunday and on the whole groomed trail system on Mondays.